astronomer/airflow-guides/docs/airflow-deployments.md

 position: [5]
 ---

-Within your Astronomer Workspace, you can deploy one or more Airflow deployments.
+In the context of Astronomer, the term _Airflow Deployment_ is used to describe an instance of Airflow that you've spun up either via our [app UI](ttps://astronomer.io/docs/overview) or [command line](https://astronomer.io/docs/cli-getting-started).
+Within your Astronomer Workspace, you can create one or more Airflow deployments.
+Under the hood, each deployment gets its own Kubernetes namespace and has a set isolated resources reserved for itself.

-Configuration...
+You will soon be able to control specific resource allocations and choose your executor (local or celery) directly from our app's UI.
+This functionality will allow you to easily provision additional resources for specific Airflow deployments as you scale up.